Life Off The Road

 – Fuel: Long Range America 17-gallon auxiliary tank

 I ran 35″ BFG All-Terrain KO2 tires for several years and they performed great, but were a bit wanting in the rocks.
 This is my first time with mud-terrains (on this Jeep) and at least on the highway, these KM3’s are very quiet and handle well.
-So far, the 37’s appear to have knocked-down my highway mileage from 18.5mpg to 15.5mpg, although the Jeep is now 1-inch taller than it was with the previous suspension, so that also has something to do with the reduced mileage.
+The 37’s did not have a major impact on fuel mileage.
+I get consistent 18mpg on the highway and 16mpg around town.
+Off-road crawling is in the 14mpg range.

 Interior